AdobeDocs/campaign-standard.en/help/rn/using/documentation-updates.md

 Information has been added on the **[!UICONTROL Workflow]** out-of-the-box right.
 [Read more](../../administration/using/list-of-roles.md)

+Information has been added on the **[!UICONTROL History in days field]** available in workflows' properties.
+[Read more](../../automating/using/executing-a-workflow.md)

 ## Release 20.1 - February 2019 {#release-20-1---february-2020}

 **New capabilities included in the release**